California E-Bike Legislation Update: Why AB 1942 Failed and What SB 1167 Could Change

 FAQs:

-No. E-bikes do not currently need license plates in California.
-Legal Class 1, Class 2, and Class 3 electric bicycles are not required to be registered with the Department of Motor Vehicles.
-However, if AB 1942 becomes law, it would require registration and special license plates for Class 2 and Class 3 e-bikes.
+No. California does not require Class 1, Class 2, or Class 3 electric bicycles to be registered or display license plates.
+AB 1942 proposed registration and license plates for many Class 2 and Class 3 e-bikes, but the bill failed to advance during the 2026 legislative session.

 States are tightening e-bike regulations due to safety concerns about high-powered electric motorcycles.
 Many crashes involve vehicles that exceed legal e-bike limits but are marketed as electric bicycles.
 Lawmakers are increasingly trying to separate legal e-bikes from high-powered electric motorcycles, often called e-motos.